NYU Stern Undergraduate Judiciary Committee

 b.
 The Respondent has the right to be informed in writing of the charges.

 c.
-The Respondent and the Complainant will have an opportunity to review the Investigative Committee’s written report kept in the Dean’s Office up to one business day prior to the Hearing by making a scheduled appointment to do so.
+The Respondent and the Complainant will have an opportunity to review the Investigative Committee’s written report, if any, kept in the dean's Designee(s) Office up to one business day prior to the Hearing by making a scheduled appointment to do so.

+e.
+Members of the Committee or any Dean or dean's Designee(s) shall not be eligible to serve as a support person to the Respondent.

 f.
-The Respondent may consult with an adviser of their own choosing to assist in the preparation of the Respondent's defense.
-Members of the Committee or any Dean or Deans’ Designee(s) shall not be eligible to serve as an adviser to the Respondent.
+The Respondent is invited, but not obligated, to submit to the HP Chair their written statement regarding the charges, documents, or any other information relevant to the case, no later than two business days prior to the Hearing date.

 g.
-The Respondent is invited, but not obligated, to submit to the HP Chair their written statement regarding the charges, documents, or any other information relevant to the case, no later than two business days prior to the hearing date.

-h.
-The Respondent has the right, but not the obligation, to testify at the hearing.
+The Respondent has the right, but not the obligation, to testify at the Hearing.
 The Respondent's decision not to testify will not automatically result in a finding of responsibility.

 i.
 New Evidence of a Substantive Nature -Defined as any new significant evidence that could not have been discovered by a properly diligent Respondent prior to the original finding of responsibility and sanction either by a faculty member or HP which might have affected the decision at that time.